Morris “Mo” Wiltshire

 Former prosecutor Mo Wiltshire is widely recognized as one of the top trial attorneys in the State of Georgia.
 Mo Wiltshire holds a rating of AV Preeminent from Martindale-Hubbell.
 This rating is the highest possible peer review rating.
 It reflects anonymous opinions gathered from judges, prosecutors and private practice attorneys in surveys administered by Martindale-Hubbell, the oldest attorney peer review rating organization in the United States.
 Mo has also been selected for membership in the National Association of Distinguished Counsel, an organization limited to the top one percent of practicing attorneys in the United States.

 Mo is one of the few attorneys in Georgia to have earned the Avvo.com rating “Superb” scoring a perfect “10.0” on their 10 point scale.
-AVVO.com, the world’s largest online attorney rating and review organization, has awarded Mo Wiltshire their highest rating in Criminal Defense, DUI Defense, Domestic Violence Defense and in Wrongful Death Litigation.
+Avvo.com is the world’s largest online attorney rating and review organization.
+AVVO has awarded Mo Wiltshire their highest rating in Criminal Defense, DUI Defense, Domestic Violence Defenseand in Wrongful Death Litigation.

 Mo Wiltshire has been formally recognized by numerous national organizations for outstanding achievement and overall excellence as a trial attorney and advocate for his clients.
 Mo Wiltshire has earned his reputation as one of the very best trial attorneys in the State.

 As a former felony prosecutor and a former DUI prosecutor in practice for over 20 years Mo Wiltshire has seen every type of criminal case in the court system.
-His prosecution insider background, along with having tried several hundred jury trials, establishes that Mo Wiltshire possesses a breadth and depth of experience that is very difficult to find elsewhere.
-During his service as Solicitor-General he was commissioned by leading the office charged with the prosecution of DUI offenses in Athens.
+His prosecution insider background, along with having tried well over a hundred jury trials, establishes that Mo Wiltshire possesses a breadth and depth of experience that is very difficult to find elsewhere.
+During his service as Solicitor-General he was commissioned to lead the office charged with the prosecution of DUI offenses in Athens.
 When his term as Solicitor-General expired, he joined the law firm that became Prior, Daniel & Wiltshire and resumed the private practice of law.

 If he agrees to represent you, Mo will be personally responsible for your case.
 Your case is no place for on the job training for newly minted attorneys.
 Unlike at some law firms, when it comes time for your day in court you will not be handed off to a junior associate.
 While our staff is very talented and capable we know you are hiring Mo Wiltshire for his help.
-You should expect and will receive the benefit of his many years of quality experience, unique insight and skill set.
-While his services are in high demand and Mo stays very busy, because Mo does not take on every case he is offered, he has the time and resources necessary to provide the level of help you need and deserve for your case.
+You should expect and will receive the benefit of his many years of winning experience, unique insight and powerful skill set.
+With his services in high demand, Mo stays very busy but because Mo does not take on every case he is offered, he has the time and resources necessary to provide the level of help you need and deserve for your case.
+Every case does not require a jury trial but if you need a trial you must have a great lawyer...if you want to win.
+It is the skill, experience, ability, force of will and talent to win for his clients that separates the good lawyer from the great lawyer.

 His family gave up farming and moved two counties north to Desoto County, Mississippi, where Mo spent his teenage years.
 His Mother, a dedicated career public school teacher, impressed upon him the vital importance of learning.
 His father taught Mo respect for others, self-reliance and many other useful skills.
 The immediate family along with uncles, aunts and grandparents actively provided love, guidance and encouragement for which he will forever be grateful.
 Both his grandfathers served in World War II and were strong positive influences.